The Car Art you will see here is in part inspired by the show Wing Nuts. Some credit has to go to my Father, and my two mothers.

 People often wonder where do these found car part art creations come from (talking of my mind I think).

 From my earliest days, I had a love for cars, driving and the road.
-I was looking in popular mechanics before I could even read.
+I was perusing the pictures in popular mechanics before I could even read.
 Then at 4 before I even was in school, my grandmother taught me to read.
-So I started reading Popular Mechanics, Popular Science and Car and Driver.
+So I started reading Popular Mechanics, Popular Science and my mothers Car and Driver.

-I should also say that my mother was once one of the top female drivers for the a sports car club, I believe it was the SCCA in the 1960’s.
+I should also say that my mother was once one of the top female drivers for the a Sports Car Club of America, I believe it was the called the SCCA in the 1960’s.

 My parents got a divorce before it was fashionable.
 Among my friends I was the only one with out both a mom and dad growing up.
 Instead I had either a mom or a dad and a step mom which was like having two moms.
-My second mom, Donna, was always there for me.
+My second mom, Donna, was always there for me as well.

 My first mom was a world traveler, sports car driver and lived an incredible life.
 I have run into people who knew her in Thailand during the war years as well as in the states from her auto rally and auto cross days.